EU ministers shoot down updated corporate tax rules

 Already a member?

-In a debate last Friday by EU diplomats in the so-called Coreper I group, these two countries put their foot down and refused to accept the new code, EUobserver previously reported.
+In a debate last Friday by EU diplomats in the so-called Coreper II group, these two countries put their foot down and refused to accept the new code, EUobserver previously reported.

 "Blocking the Code of Conduct may be a way of improving their negotiating position in the vote for a minimum tax," Chiara Putatouro, tax policy advisor at Oxfam international told EUobserver last week.